phamjoe/w2d2/tiny-app-project/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server the `node express_server.js` command.
+- Run the development web server the `npm start` command.
+- Open browser to localhost:8080/ to begin

 ## Features
 - Register an account to be able to shorten URLs